 Commercial photography and creative direction for food, hospitality, and lifestyle brands.
-A steady hand across the whole project.
+A steady hand that makes them look like themselves, but better.

 James Beard Foundation · nominated for visual storytelling.